Adoption Tracing for Biological Mother and Father in Thailand

 All official information in Thailand is in the Thai alphabet, not romanized A-z.
 The Thai alphabet is derived from sanskrit and pali, and is 44 characters.
 The romanized version of names which you have is essentially just something written so that you can read the name, but does not exist in official records, except possibly passports in both languages but the Foreign Ministry's version may differ from what the subject wrote for you.
 For example, on dual language highway signs, you can see the name of a city down the road spelled several different ways on subsequent signs in A-z, but of course always spelled the same way in Thai.
 Likewise for peoples' names.

-We are able to transliterate surnames from romanized A-z to Thai characters in about 90% of the cases, many very easily some some requiring some time and effort, but in many cases it significantly reduces our work if you can get the Thai version of the name.
+We are able to transliterate surnames from romanized A-z to Thai characters fairly straightforwardly in at least 90% of the cases, many very easily some some requiring some time and effort, but in many cases it significantly reduces our work if you can get the Thai version of the name.
+The other ~10% can be problematic, e.g., many potential variations in spelling.
+If you have the ID number, then this doesn't matter, but if you don't have the ID number and only a name, and only in A-z with no Thai language version, then this paragraph applies.

 Once you transliterate a name one way or another on any important document, then you must stick to that transliteration.
 For example, many foreigners in Thailand get serious problems this way, such as having their name transliterated on a Thai marriage certificate, and then setting up a company in Thailand whereby the lawyer just transliterates their name in company documents his own way, and then the foreigner gets a Thai driver's license with his name transliterated slightly differently, and so on.
 Later, the foreigner combines these documents in some application in the public or private sector and it is rejected, requiring they go back and do official changes of all documents necessary to conform to one transliterated spelling, thereby causing major delays and wastage of time, effort, and money.
 Similar things happen to Thai people who go overseas.
 The most common standard document to conform to is a passport, whereby the Foreign Ministry established the transliteration in passing.
 However, you generally should stick to the first transliteration, whether it be a hospital or orphanage documentation, or whatever first important document.